penoonan/app/README.md

 ##What Makes Sketch Unique?

 Sketch takes an Object-Oriented approach to interacting with Wordpress.
-While it's not the first attempt at bringing an MVC style to Wordpress development, it is (to our knowledge) the first to take advantage of Composer and [Laravel's IoC](http://laravel.com/docs/ioc) container.
+While it's not the first attempt at bringing an MVC style to Wordpress development, it is (to my knowledge) the first to take advantage of Composer autoloading and [Laravel's IoC container](http://laravel.com/docs/ioc).
 Creating loosely coupled, testable applications is incredibly easy with Sketch.

 Sketch has a very small footprint.
 It's intended to work well in environments lacking command-line access, which only means that Sketch's default production dependencies are minimal enough that you don't need to sweat having them under version control.
 In a way, Sketch is less a framework and more a suggestion for how to structure applications that need to work with Wordpress.